Why teach the nature of science? The short answer is that the curriculum requires it and research supports it. These are compelling reasons.

 Research supports it

 Research shows that students often have significant misconceptions about science.
-Students’ views about science have been picked up from what they learn via popular media (TV, the internet, advertising, magazines, newspapers and so on) as well as from classroom experiences.
-Science is often misrepresented in the media, and classroom teaching can overemphasise what we know rather than how we know it.
+Students’ views about science have been picked up from what they learn via popular media (social media, internet sites, TV, advertising, magazines, newspapers and so on) as well as from classroom experiences.
+Science is often misrepresented in the wider media, and classroom teaching can overemphasise what we know rather than how we know it.
 Consequently, many students see science as a boring enterprise – the tedious accumulation of facts about the world, the following of a ‘scientific method’ and totally lacking any imagination or creativity.

 Therefore, we need to include the nature of science in planning and teaching.
 We want our students to gain an understanding of the nature of science so that they can see how science is connected to their real world.
 Science education research over recent decades has also shown that teaching about the nature of science:

 - helps show the human side of science.

 We live in an increasingly scientific and technological society in which many personal decisions involve scientific understanding.
 Should I take vitamin supplements?
 Do cell phone towers cause cancer?
 Will eating organic vegetables make me live longer?
 Does the lower environmental impact of an electric or hybrid car justify its price?
 Is vaping safer than smoking?

 To make decisions on issues like these, we need to understand: